 If a tumor or growth happens to emerge in or around the anal gland, it could be physically blocking the anal gland duct.

 These symptoms can be scary, but it is important to know that a fiber balanced diet can help!

 HOW CAN FIBER HELP WITH TREATING ANAL GLAND PROBLEMS IN CATS?

-Fiber can help contribute to firm, healthy stool.
+Using a mix-in powder fiber supplement for cats can help contribute to firm, healthy stool.
 When your cat’s stool is firm and bulky, the proper amount of pressure is applied to the anal glands for stool expulsion.
 Without enough fiber, your cat may struggle to properly expel anal gland fluids.